Hackettstown High School: Athletics

 In 2010, the girls' soccer team ended the season with a 17-8 record and winning the North II Group II state sectional championship.
 The championship game was won with 28.6 seconds remaining in the game and was the school's first NJAC Freedom Division championship.
 For their accomplishment the New Jersey Herald recognized the team as their 2010 Girls' Soccer Team of the Year.

 Administration

 The school's principal is Kyle S. Sosnovik.
-His core administration team includes two assistant principals and the athletic director.
+His core administration team includes three assistant principals and the athletic director.